Importance of Testing for Heart Disease

 A positron emission tomography (P.E.T.) scanner is an imaging test that shows how organs function rather than just how they look.
 Functional abnormalities usually occur long before structural damages are evident, making early detection of disease possible.

-- Chemical stress test: If you are unable to perform physical exercise, then your physician may order a chemical stress test.
-Various chemicals including Adenosine, Dobutamine/Dobutrex, Persantine or Cardiolite may be used to exercise the heart in place of physical exercise.
-Just like the exercise stress test, a radioactive medication is administered and a camera is used to take photographs during various stages of the test.
-Nuclear images show areas of the heart with reduced blood flow.
+- Chemical Stress Test: If you are unable to perform physical exercise, then your physician may order a chemical stress test.
+Various chemicals including Adenosine, Dobutamine, Persantine or Lexiscan may be used to exercise the heart in place of physical exercise.
+If you are having nuclear images done with this exam, a radioactive medication is administered as well.
+This type of stress test is always done with either an echocardiogram or nuclear imaging.

 A transesophageal echocardiogram is a special type of imaging procedure that uses a tube with a transducer on the end of it.
 The tube is passed down your throat into the esophagus to get very clear images of your heart and its structure.